If you want a refund because of coronavirus

 If you were meant to travel

-If the company you booked with cancels your booking because of coronavirus, contact them.
-You have the right to a refund – or you can choose to rebook for another time.
+If your booking is cancelled because of coronavirus, you might be able to get a refund or choose to rebook for another time.

-- within 14 days for a cancelled package holiday – check if your holiday’s a package holiday
+a package holiday - check if your booking counts as a package holiday

-- within 7 days for a European flight – you can check what counts as a European flight on the EU’s website
+- a UK or European flight - check if your booking counts as a UK or European flight

 If you’re offered a voucher instead of a refund

-It’s usually best to ask for a refund instead.
-Tell the company you booked with – they have to give you a refund if you’re entitled to one - for example, if they cancelled your travel.
+It’s usually best to ask for a refund instead - you should contact the company you booked with and ask.
+They have to give you a refund if you’re entitled to one - for example, if they cancelled your travel.

 If you’re thinking of accepting a voucher, check the terms and conditions, including: